Bakiribu: Classification

 In their 2025 description of Bakiribu, Pêgas and colleagues recovered this taxon as the sister taxon to Pterodaustro, forming the clade Pterodaustrini.
 These two genera are in turn sister to Ctenochasma spp., together forming the clade Ctenochasmatinae, which is a subset of the broader family Ctenochasmatidae.
 Beipiaopterus and Gegepterus, both of which have been traditionally regarded as pterodastrinins, were instead recovered as non-ctenochasmatine ctenochasmatids based on a reanalysis of their respective anatomies.
 These results are displayed in the cladogram below:

+In 2026, David M. Unwin and colleagues published a reinterpretation of the putative 'jaw bones' of Bakiribu.
+They instead regarded them as the gill arch apparatus of a fish, possibly in the family Amiidae, and suggested the specimen does not represent a regurgitalite.
+Under this reinterpretation, the fossil material would not be diagnostic to a distinct species, making it a nomen dubium.
+Shortly thereafter, Brazilian paleontologist Alexander Kellner—the handling editor of the article by Unwin et al.—published an editorial note summarizing the issue.
+He noted that the paleohistology of the purported Bakiribu teeth performed by Pêgas et al. (2025) was not convincing evidence that the structures contain dental tissue.
+Kellner concluded that the currently available evidence suggests B. waridza is a fish, and that the species should be treated as an indeterminate member of Actinopterygii (ray-finned fishes) or a species inquirenda (a species requiring further investigation), pending further information.
+A follow-up study by Pêgas and colleagues was noted to be in preparation.